-2.5.2 Private health care providers expenditures: Extrapolation from 2009-10 to 2019-20.
+2.5.2 Private health care providers expenditures: Extrapolation from 2009-10 to 2021-22.

-The expenditures of Outpatient service providers and Laboratories & Diagnostic Service Providers have been extrapolated forward on the basis of Consumer Price Index (CPI) computed for a group of health-related commodities such as Doctor's fee, Laboratory tests and different medicines etc. categorized as" Health Group" in the Consumer Price Index.
-CPI for "Health Group" category for the year 2017-18 and 2019-20 are 114.98 & 136.81 respectively, resulting in a price increase of almost 19% within the time span of these two years.
+The expenditures of Outpatient service providers and Laboratories & Diagnostic Service Providers have been extrapolated on the basis of Consumer Price Index (CPI) computed for a group of health-related commodities such as Doctor's fee, Laboratory tests and different medicines etc. categorized as" Health Group" in the Consumer Price Index. the inflation rate recorded for health-related commodities categorized as "Health Group", in the CPI of 2021-22 on the basis of 2019-20 (almost 17%).